RohitF17/Bank-Reconciliation/README.md

-🏙️ Reconciliation Project 🚀
+## Reconciliation Project 🚀
 This project automates financial reconciliations by processing input CSV files stored in an AWS S3 bucket.
 The script is written in Python and leverages Apache Spark 3.0 for distributed data processing.
 The reconciliation process is triggered by running a shell script, and the results are saved back to S3.

-🛠️ Configuration
+🛠️ ##Configuration
 The reconciliation process is configured using a reconciliation.yaml file located in the configs/ directory.
 This file specifies the input and output paths for CSV files, as well as other settings.

-📂 Example configs/reconciliation.yaml
+Example configs/reconciliation.yaml

 yaml
 Copy